 Lighting makes ALL the difference when it comes to photos whether you are a professional or taking photos on your photo at home.
 Today I want to share with you some behind the scene lighting tricks with you that you can use with your phone or camera!!
+So get ready for an at home lighting trick for your photos!

 I was taking some photos of a bouquet from the Flower Station.
 I want to get some detailed photos of it for them and for this blog post.
 So I set up the bouquet by my big window.
 Then I took a test shot.
 You will see in the top photo on the right side there are lots of darker shadows.
 SO what I did to add some light to the right side was open my white pantry door to use as a reflector to help bounce some light onto the right side of the bouquet!
 What a difference eh?
 I use this trick quite often on wedding days, but with whatever object that is white – usually the bride’s wedding dress bag or a sheet.
 (If I didn’t bring my big reflector.)